briannaodom/FinalProject/README.md

 | 24"              | 18"               |                             |                            |

 ### Measurements for onShape Modeling

-pinwheel width is .225  in
-set screw hub width is .275 in widths checking length of bolt (length > .500 in) needed for hub to wheel is 6-32 bolt x 1 1/2" (#6 bolt, 32 thread, 1.5 in long)

-for shaft
+For shaft
-pulley radius of center hole is 1.0 in set screw hub center hole diamaeter .50 in pinwheel center hole diameter .50 in
+1. Pulley radius of center hole is 1.0 in
+2. Set screw hub center hole diamaeter .50 in
+3. Pinwheel center hole diameter .50 in

+For bolt
-pinwheel small holes .140000 in diameter (bolt head needs to be bigger, bolt shaft/helix height) center distance of small holes is .110 (bold shaft length) set screw hub hole is .275 long (helix of bolt)
+1. pinwheel small holes .140000 in diameter (bolt head needs to be bigger, bolt shaft/helix height)
+2. center distance of small holes is .110 (bold shaft length)
+3. set screw hub hole is .275 long (helix of bolt)

 These measurements taken above are from the models created from [Servocity](https://www.servocity.com/) that can be found [here](https://github.com/briannaodom/FinalProject/tree/master/onShapeDocs).

 An example of modeled [bolt](https://github.com/briannaodom/FinalProject/blob/master/images/bolt.png) created in onShape for this desktop model can be seen.

+More measurements of other parts including the motor will be added soon.

 ### Future Goals